Mojo Bag

 A Kongo medicine bag made in the late 1800s, typically carried by shamans.
 (Photo courtesy of Wellcome Collection Gallery)

-Some people say, though, that charm bags were remodeled from the container of magical power called "mooyoo," which is usually found in the lower abdominal region of figurative minkisi - "nkisi biteke" (larger figure) and "nkisi nkondi" (smaller figure); a physical representation of a spirit crafted into the form of human or animal.
+Some people say, though, that charm bags were remodeled from the container of magical power called "mooyoo," which is usually found in the lower abdominal region of figurative minkisi - "nkisi biteke" (more prominent figure) and "nkisi nkondi" (more petite figure); a physical representation of a spirit crafted into the form of human or animal.
 Some practitioners supposed that this is where the term mojo is derived.
 Like mojo-making, a ritual expert activates it by breathing into the mooyoo, the 'breath of life or 'spirit,' and immediately seals it (typically with a mirror).
 Among the people of the Congo basin and Mayombe forest, especially the Kongo, Teke, and Yaka people, healing and divinatory powers are enhanced by fetishes such as this.

-Others thought its etymology was related to the West African word "mojuba," meaning a prayer, as it is 'prayer in a bag or a spell one can carry.
+Others thought its etymology was related to the West African word "mojuba," meaning a prayer, as it is prayer in a bag or a spell one can carry.
 According to Yoruba thought, prayers, praises, and songs hold a life force called "ashe."
 Enslaved Yoruba people brought the concept of ashe to the United States through charms, amulets, and power objects.
 In Yoruba tradition, a power object known in some lineage as "awure" is a collection of ashe.

 Mojo bag is also known as the trick bag, root bag, and curio bag in some parts of Georgia and South Carolina, jack bag and toby in Maryland and Delaware area, nation sack in Mississippi and Tennessee area, and jomo or mojo hand throughout the South.
-The word 'hand' in this context may derive from the use of finger and hand bones of the dead, herbs like five finger grass and lucky hand root, and animal curios like alligator's claw and rabbit's foot in mojo bags or possibly, a correlation between what the hands can get like coins and bills when one owns a money-drawing or a gambling mojo bag, for instance.
+The word 'hand' in this context may derive from the use of finger and hand bones of the dead, herbs like five-finger grass and lucky hand root, and animal curios like alligator's claw and rabbit's foot in mojo bags or possibly, a correlation between what the hands can get like coins and bills when one owns a money-drawing or a gambling mojo bag, for instance.
 In that sense, the charm is a 'helping hand.'
 Other researchers and folklorists said that the word, 'hand' in mojo hand came from the Bantu term "handa," which means 'escape, or be rescued from danger.'

 Conversely, the nation sack is an old traditional Hoodoo charm of particular interest to women because it keeps a man faithful and true to his wife by controlling his ability to be sexually aroused with other women.
 Nation sack is actually a misnomer for nature sack.
 Marketers of Hoodoo suppliers misunderstood specific African-American pronunciation patterns and labeled the product 'nation' instead of 'nature,' which was pronounced by Blacks at that time as "naitcha."
-Original nature sacks were fixed and tied by midwives conjure women all over the Black-Belt South, not only in Memphis.
+Original nature sacks were fixed and tied by midwives conjure women throughout the Black-Belt South, not only in Memphis.
 But it was only in Memphis that the sack started to be known as the nation sack since people, as already mentioned, misunderstood Southern Black pronunciation patterns.
 It was also confused with donation sacks carried both by preachers and prostitutes around the place in the late 1800s.
 Nature sack refers to male sexual potency and virility as nature.
 In Hoodoo, to say that a man has lost his nature means that he either cannot get an erection or has difficulty with such.

-The Big Hand Brand Curio Bag advertisement shown above depicts a popular mojo bag consisting of magnetic lodestone, High John the Conqueror root, Salep or Lucky Hand root, and Devil's shoestrings in a red flannel bag.
+The Big Hand Brand Curio Bag advertisement above depicts a popular mojo bag consisting of magnetic lodestone, High John the Conqueror root, Salep or Lucky Hand root, and Devil's shoestrings in a red flannel bag.

 What goes into a mojo bag?